anduchs/audio-output-switcher/README.md

 selected pulse-audio-output device.
 Clicking on that will open a submenu with all available output devices and let's you choose which one to use.

-Since version 5, it also provides a shortcut to quickly switch input sources:
+Since version 5, it also provides a shortcut to quickly switch output sources:
 `<Super>`+`q`

 Most importantly this extension is as simple as possible.
 Therefore it does not